stringparser/runtime/README.md

 // instantiate
 var runtime = RuntimeClass.create();

-// now you can use strings and function runtime.task('one', function handleOne(next, myArg){
+// register your mapping from string to function runtime.task('one', function handleOne(next, myArg){
+  // do async things
-  next(); // do async things or return a  promise, stream or RxJS observable });
+  next(); // or return a  promise, stream or RxJS observable });

 function two(next, myArg){
+  // do async things
   next(); // or return a  promise, stream or RxJS observable }